aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Mechanism to Set Absolute Position of PivotItem**
-In order to provide the feature [PivotItem's Absolute Positioning](/cells/net/specifying-the-absolute-position-of-the-pivot-item/), the Aspose.Cells for .NET 8.3.2 has exposed a series of properties and helping methods as listed below.
+In order to provide the feature [PivotItem's Absolute Positioning](/cells/net/specifying-the-absolute-position-of-the-pivot-item/), Aspose.Cells for .NET 8.3.2 exposes a series of properties and helper methods as listed below.

 - PivotItem.Position property can be used to specify the position index in all the PivotItems regardless of the parent node.
 - PivotItem.PositionInSameParentNode property can be used to specify the position index in the PivotItems under the same parent node.
-- PivotItem.Move(int count, bool isSameParent) method can be used to move the item up or down based on the count value, where count is the number of position to move the PivotItem up or down.
-If the count value is less than zero, the item will be moved up where as if the count value is larger than zero, the PivotItem will move down, Boolean type isSameParent parameter specify whether the moving operation has to be performed in the same parent node or not.
+- PivotItem.Move(int count, bool isSameParent) method can be used to move the item up or down based on the count value, where count is the number of positions to move the PivotItem up or down.
+If the count value is less than zero, the item will be moved up, whereas if the count value is larger than zero, the PivotItem will move down.
+The Boolean‑type isSameParent parameter specifies whether the moving operation has to be performed in the same parent node or not.

 {{% alert color="primary" %}}

-Please note, it is necessary to call the PivotTable.RefreshData and PivotTable.CalculateData methods before using PivotItem.Position, PivotItem.PositionInSameParentNode properties and PivotItem.Move(int count, bool isSameParent) method.
+Please note, it is necessary to call the PivotTable.RefreshData and PivotTable.CalculateData methods before using the PivotItem.Position, PivotItem.PositionInSameParentNode properties, and the PivotItem.Move(int count, bool isSameParent) method.

 {{% /alert %}}
 ### **Class SignatureLine Added**
-Aspose.Cells for .NET 8.3.2 provides the support for the Signature Line to mimic the MS Excel's equivalent feature.
-This release of Aspose.Cells for .NET has exposed the SignatureLine class and the Picture.SignatureLine property for this purpose.
+Aspose.Cells for .NET 8.3.2 provides support for the Signature Line to mimic the MS Excel equivalent feature.
+This release of Aspose.Cells for .NET exposes the SignatureLine class and the Picture.SignatureLine property for this purpose.

-The following sample code adds a Signature Line using Picture.SignatureLine property to the workbook.
+The following sample code adds a Signature Line using the Picture.SignatureLine property to the workbook.

 **C#**